 The Hornlihutte (Hornli Hut) is the most common base camp for the Matterhorn climb.
-However, hiking to Hornlihutte is a great hike in its own right as I found out.
+However, the Hornlihutte hike is a great adventure in its own right as I found out.
 I took the cable car to Schwarzsee and hiked up to Hornlihutte for sunset and then hiked all the way back down to Zermatt town in the dusk and then the dark for a total journey of 16 kilometers.
-At an altitude of 3,260 meters, the hut is a base camp for some and a summit for others
+At an altitude of 3,260 meters, the hut is the preferred Matterhorn base camp for climbers and alpinists.

 YOU WILL ALSO LIKE MY ZERMATT HIKING GUIDE: 6 AWESOME HIKES IN ZERMATT, SWITZERLAND